 After reading James R. Oestreich's piece for The New York Times yesterday ("Her Hands Lead, Her Voice Follows"), we decided to take a closer look at Barbara Hannigan, a Canadian soprano whose name was previously unknown to us.
-Late to the party again as per usual with us in areas outside our narrow regular domains of interest, we now see it's a name with which we should have been familiar so gifted is she.
+Late to the party again as per usual with us in areas outside our narrow regular domains of interest, we now see it's a name with which we should have been familiar.
 Her technically disciplined, musically and dramatically expressive, full-blooded lyric instrument is a joy to listen to, and her singing being done occasionally from the conductor's podium instead of from a recital stage is no circus act; is in fact more natural-looking than an instrumentalist doing the very same sort of thing (i.e., acting as both soloist and conductor).

 Doubt our word?
 Here she is in a live performance of three Mozart arias with the Göteborgs Symfoniker.
 Several off-pitch notes notwithstanding, it's a fine performance all round and we herewith declare ourself in love with the multi-gifted Ms. Hannigan (who, in an embarrassment of riches, is also lovely to look at as you can plainly see).